 The real estate market in the Central African Republic is almost non-existent, as there are no real estate operators in the country.
-As most houses are self-built, when owners want to sell, they advertise in the newspapers or announce their intention informally within their social networks.
+As most houses are self-built, when owners want to sell they advertise in the newspapers or announce their intention informally within their social networks.

-Housing Policy and Regulations
+Policy and Regulation

 CAR’s legal system is based on the French civil law system.
 As with other branches of government in CAR, the judiciary suffered from decades of insecurity and poor governance.
 Prior to the current crisis, several key legislative documents, such as the Family Law (Code de la Famille) and the 1964 Land Code were under revision.
 Due to the events of late 2012 and early 2013 until today, these review processes have not been concluded and other housing strategies and plans have been side lined.

+The decree explaining the organisation and functioning of the Ministry of Housing stipulates the construction, management and promotion of administrative housing as its main directive.
+Other officials indicated that the focus on housing provided for civil servants would remain.
 The Ministry of Urbanism allocates and manages CAR’s land.
 It allocates land, to, for instance, private parties but also to bigger projects such as housing schemes.
-The ministry also manages the country’s cadastre, a department which provides technical expertise to assess and demarcate land, determines criteria for the development of land and issues construction permits and title deeds.
+The ministry also manages the country’s cadastre, provides technical expertise to assess and demarcate land, determines criteria for the development of land and issues construction permits and title deeds.

 The technical aspect of the cadastre is complemented by the Ministry of Finance and Budget, which takes care of the financial side of land registration.
 It also houses the land registration office (known as the Office of Domaines).
 This means that once the land registration office has issued a title deed, the related files are transferred to and stored at the Ministry of Finance and Budget.